LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 <img src="https://cloud.githubusercontent.com/assets/16638757/25632097/3fd4ac6e-2f27-11e7-88f1-57a432e175f2.png"
 width="500"></p>

-As show in the plots above, the most accurate model throughout backtesting was LassoCV.
-Thus, during backtesting LassoCV served as the Bitcoin price prediction that is factored into the trading algorithm.
+As shown in the plots above, the most accurate model throughout backtesting was LassoCV.
+Thus, during backtesting, LassoCV served as the Bitcoin price prediction that is factored into the trading algorithm.

 ### Step Two: Develop a Trading Algorithm